jktr/dotfiles/README.md

 that I made far too long ago, and that those changes are strewn across the entire /home/$USER tree.
-As a result, I put them all in a central and cloneable directory from which they're deployable directory.
+As a result, I put them all in a central and cloneable directory from which they're easily deployable.
 Also, it's all versioned properly via git.
 It simply makes sense from a maintainance point-of-view.